 3. Complexity of the proposals evaluated in the CE shall be compared.
 In particular, the following aspects of the proposals shall be summarized for the deblocking filters (CE5-1, CE5-2, CE5-3):

-decoding/encoding time vs the anchor
+decoding/encoding time vs the anchor.
+Decoding time shall be measured on the same computer without writing output pictures to the disk (not cluster times).

 number of samples from the block boundary that can be modified by deblocking (may be per block size)